The pathway to your dream career is what will shape your skills and knowledge

 Blog

-MBBS Full Form, Courses, Admission Process, Subjects, Fees, Career Options 2023
+MBBS Full Form, Courses, Admission Process, Subjects, Fees, Career Options 2024

-30 January,2023 | By Brainwonders
+30 January,2024 | By Brainwonders

 MBBS

-MBBS full form is Bachelor of Medicine and Bachelor of Surgery is one of the topmost degrees in the world.
+MBBS full form is Bachelor of Medicine and Bachelor of Surgery is one of the top most degrees in the world.
 Therefore after completing it, the graduates are directly placed in health firms and hospitals as medical professionals, or they further pursue specialisation and become a surgeon in their respective fields of interest.

 This long journey depends on theoretical knowledge and the practical applications of everything the students study.
 The students are taught about various diseases, their causative agents, and the medicines that can cure them.